Ideal Bedtime Calculator

 Using a sleep calculator can improve how you feel during the day.
 Instead of waking abruptly from deep sleep (which often causes grogginess and irritability), the calculator helps you wake up at the end of a cycle when sleep is lighter.
 Research has shown that waking mid-cycle can make you feel “disoriented and groggy” for up to half an hour or more.
 In contrast, ending a cycle yields a clearer head and more energy.
 Sleepopolis advises, “it’s also best not to wake up mid-sleep cycle… aiming to wake up at the end of your final cycle… will give you the best shot at feeling refreshed and energized.”

 In short, using a sleep calculator aligns your sleep schedule with your biology.
 It can help you (1) wake up feeling more rested by finishing a cycle, and (2) plan sufficient sleep time each night.
-As the Sleep Foundation puts it, sleep is “a critical pillar of health… [and] the quality of your sleep impacts core functions like immunity, heart health, and cognition.”
+Sleep is “a critical pillar of health… [and] the quality of your sleep impacts core functions like immunity, heart health, and cognition.”
 A personalized sleep schedule based on cycles ensures you don’t steal those precious restoration hours.

 What Makes Our Sleep Calculator Unique